 - Best Season: January to June and September to December

-- Beautiful scene of Himalayan range like from Chisapani, Nagarkot and Dhulikhel.
+- Impressive views of the Himalayan range from Chisapani, Nagarkot and Dhulikhel.

 - Sunrise/Sunset from Nagarkot.